Sotavento Hotel & Yacht Club - a view of the pool and breakfast area

 A cenote at Aktun Chen near Akumal, Mexico

 There are so many water-based activitivies in and around Cancun that you must have a waterproof phone pouches for each member of your group.
 The Pelican brand is super easy to use and its design makes it quick to dry.
-With only three people in my family, I bought a 2-pack of the Pelican brand and another model at Burlington Coat Factory.
-The model from Burlington Coat Factory was cheaper, but it had a roll-up design which was harder to use and harder to dry.
+I bought a third pouch at a discount store, but it had a roll-up design which was harder to use and harder to dry.
 Both models kept our devices dry and allowed us to take plenty of water photos, but I defintely prefer the Pelican brand.

 Microfiber Towels